 32. I would add Ron Weasley too!

-33. More strong, silent types.
-Fang from Maximum Ride.
+33. Fang from Maximum Ride

-34. Charlie Bone.
+34. Charlie Bone

-To view any book more closely at Amazon, please click on image of the book.
+To examine any of the items listed, please click on image of item.

 As an Amazon Associate, I earn from qualifying purchases.